mikesmullin/task.md/README.md

 todo query "SELECT [fields] FROM <file> [WHERE condition] [ORDER BY keys] [LIMIT n] [INTO <output>]" todo query "UPDATE <file> SET key = 'value' WHERE condition" todo query "DELETE FROM <file> WHERE condition"

+# Find all tasks assigned to Alice
+todo query "SELECT title, stakeholders FROM tasks.md WHERE stakeholders CONTAINS 'Alice'"

+# Find high-priority tasks with #rpc tag
+todo query "SELECT * FROM tasks.md WHERE priority = 'A' AND tags CONTAINS 'rpc'"
 ```

 * SQL-like syntax for querying and manipulating tasks